 Sandwiched between the Via Casilina and Via Prenestina, near the Tuscolana train station and Metro A line, the Pigneto area has good public transportation.
 You can find budget accommodation here, as well as mid-range hotels, often located on a piazza.

-Best places to stay in Pigneto:
+Best places to stay in Pigneto for the first time:

 Eurostars Roma Aeterna is a 4-star hotel, located in the pedestrian-only area of Rome’s Pigneto, within a 5-minutes walk from Pigneto Metro Station.
 You can also take trams for the Vatican and Villa Borghese depart from Piazzale Prenestino which is 300m away.